Binekrasik/typer/README.md

 ## running

-first of all, install the dependencies by running `bun install`. after that, you can simply run `bun dev` or `bun run dev` and visit http://localhost:3000.
+1. install the dependencies by running `bun i`.

+2. run `bun dev` or `bun run dev` and visit http://localhost:3000.